DraconicDragon/ComfyUI-Venice-API/README.md

 # ComfyUI venice.ai Flux/SDXL/LLM API Nodes

-A custom node implementation for ComfyUI that integrates with venice.ai's Flux and SDXL image generation models (and upscale + text gen).
+An unofficial custom node implementation for ComfyUI that integrates with venice.ai's Flux and SDXL image generation models (and upscale + text gen).
 This project is adapted from [ComfyUI-FLUX-TOGETHER-API](https://github.com/BZcreativ/ComfyUI-FLUX-TOGETHER-API) to work with the venice.ai API.

 Disclaimer: I just made this on a whim because someone wanted something similar to Together.AI custom nodes but have them use venice instead and also, I don't have access to any API keys for any of the mentioned services. i guess it should work, sometimes?